usmanwardag/dollar_bot/CONTRIBUTING.md

 * Specify what is the problem beavior and what you expected to see and why
 * If possible, include screenshots and animated GIFs that clearly demonstrate the problem. [this tool](https://www.cockos.com/licecap/)- to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 * To include a crash report, add a stack trace from the operating system.
 For macOS, `Console.app` under "Diagnostic and usage information" > "User diagnostic reports" has crash report.
 Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
-* For performance or memory issues, include a [CPU profile capture](https://flight-manual.atom.io/hacking-atom/sections/debugging/#diagnose-runtime-performance) with your report.

 Provide more context by answering these questions: <br>
 * If the problem started happening recently then try downloading the old version of the packages and the code.